iqbal1526/HR-Analytics-PowerBI-Dashboard/README.md

 2. Download the report file from this repository and open it on the PowerBI desktop.

-Feel free to explore the charts, filter data based on your requirements, and gain valuable insights into customer complaints.
+Feel free to explore the charts, filter data based on your requirements, and gain valuable insights into this Dashboard.